 But be under no illusions: The marketplace for acupuncturist jobs in the big cities is fiercely competitive.
 There is a strong chance you’ll need to serve an apprenticeship or internship before finding a salaried position.
 Therefore, it’s a good idea to budget for this before you start training.

-Acupuncture is a fascinating, rewarding and potentially lucrative field to work in.
-If you’re fully committed, determined to succeed and passionate about this ancient Chinese tradition, contact the American Institute of Alternative Medicine.
-We’ll talk you through your options, and help you on your way to a successful career in acupuncture.
+If you’re fully committed, determined to succeed, and passionate about this ancient Chinese tradition, contact the American Institute of Alternative Medicine.
+We’ll talk you through your options and help you on your way to a successful career in acupuncture.